Updated September 2, 2020

 We also couldn't find any Plants by Mail product reviews.
 We didn't look at every product page but we couldn't even find any Google reviews for the Plants by Mail website overall.
 For an online nursery that has been around as long as they claim, that is very odd.

-Now for some good news.
-Plants by Mail prices are pretty attractive.
+As we mentioned above, Plants by Mail prices are pretty attractive.
 We saw 3 gallon holly shrubs for as low as $36.98.
-You'll pay upwards of $59.95 at other popular online nurseries.
+You'll pay upwards of $79.95 at other popular online nurseries.
 But, here's the best part, their ship costs.
 Plants by Mail is the only online nursery we know of that actually calculates and charges the true shipping cost.
 You enter your state & zip code on the cart page & it tells you the shipping.
-For a $19.98 Green Giant Arborvitae Plants by Mail was charging us $5.99 shipping.
-I was so pleasantly surprised, I had to grab a screenshot:
+A #3 Wintergeen boxwood was $34.98 plus $5.99 shipping.

-Just to give you a comparison, Nature Hills would charge $14.95 regardless of how far away you are from where your order ships from.
+Just to give you a comparison, Nature Hills charges $47.95 for a much smaller #1 Wintergreen Boxwood plus shipping.
 Plants by Mail is also offering free shipping on orders over $99.
 Just the shipping charges alone makes them a good deal.

 Plants by Mail is related to a wholesale nursery, Flowerwood located in Loxley, AL. Flowerwood is very well known within the plant nursery world as a first class operation.